 Banding Peregrine Falcons

-Every spring, Norman Smith, Director of Mass Audubon’s Blue Hills Trailside Museum, and Tom French, Director of Mass Wildlife’s Natural Heritage and Endangered Species program, band the peregrine falcon chicks in the clock tower of the Marriott Vacation Club Pulse at Custom House in Boston.
+Every spring, Norman Smith, Director of Mass Audubon’s Blue Hills Trailside Museum, and Tom French, Assistant Director of Mass Wildlife’s Natural Heritage and Endangered Species program, band the peregrine falcon chicks in the clock tower of the Marriott Vacation Club Pulse at Custom House in Boston.
 The duo has been banding falcon chicks in this location since 1987.

 The bands provide researchers like Smith and French valuable information about the behavior of these endangered birds.
 For example, we know that the female “mom,” which was banded by the duo in 2005, has returned to the Custom House clock tower every year.
 And she is responsible for the most successful nest on the entire Atlantic coast.